James Cleverly

 In the second May ministry, Cleverly served as Deputy Chairman of the Conservative Party from 2018 to 2019 and Parliamentary Under-Secretary of State for Exiting the European Union from April to July 2019.
-Cleverly was promoted to the Cabinet as minister without portfolio in the First Johnson ministry, serving as Chairman of the Conservative Party alongside Ben Elliot from 2019 to 2020.
+He was promoted to the Cabinet as minister without portfolio in the First Johnson ministry, serving as Chairman of the Conservative Party alongside Ben Elliot from 2019 to 2020.
 Cleverly was demoted from the Cabinet in the 2020 cabinet reshuffle; serving as Minister of State for Middle East, North Africa and North America from February 2020 to February 2022 and as Minister of State for Europe and North America from February to July 2022.
-During the July 2022 government crisis, Cleverly returned to Cabinet; succeeding Michelle Donelan as Secretary of State for Education.
+During the July 2022 government crisis, Cleverly returned to Cabinet, succeeding Michelle Donelan as Secretary of State for Education.

 In September 2022, he was appointed foreign secretary by Prime Minister Liz Truss, whom he had directly served under while she was Foreign Secretary.
 Retained as foreign secretary when Rishi Sunak became prime minister in October 2022, Cleverly was then appointed home secretary in the November 2023 cabinet reshuffle, being succeeded as foreign secretary by former prime minister David Cameron.
 As Home Secretary, Cleverly committed to maintaining the Rwanda asylum plan and introduced a plan to substantially reduce legal migration to the UK by raising the threshold for family visas.
 After Labour's victory in the 2024 general election, Cleverly was appointed Shadow Home Secretary in Sunak's shadow cabinet, and later launched his bid to become Leader of the Conservative Party but was knocked out of the contest in the final round of MP voting.
-He spent 8 months on the backbenches after the election of Kemi Badenoch as leader, receiving a knighthood in April 2025 for political and public service, before returning to the Shadow Cabinet as Shadow Housing Secretary in a reshuffle in July 2025.
+He spent eight months on the backbenches after the election of Kemi Badenoch as leader, receiving a knighthood in April 2025 for political and public service, before returning to the Shadow Cabinet as Shadow Housing Secretary in a reshuffle in July 2025.
+In August 2026, he announced his resignation from the shadow cabinet to run for Mayor of London.

 Early life and education

-James Cleverly was born on 4 September 1969 in Lewisham Hospital, Lewisham to James Philip and Evelyn Suna Cleverly.
+James Spencer Cleverly was born on 4 September 1969 in Lewisham Hospital in Lewisham, London, to James Philip and Evelyn Suna Cleverly.
 He spent part of his childhood in Chelmsford.
 His English father worked as a surveyor and his Sierra Leonean mother worked as a midwife.
 He was privately educated at Riverston School and Colfe's School in Lee.
 He pursued hospitality management studies at Ealing College of Higher Education (now University of West London) graduating with a Bachelor of Arts degree in 1991.

 After graduation, Cleverly worked for publishing company Verenigde Nederlandse Uitgeverijen, and joined Informa as international sales manager in 2002.
 In 2004, he joined Crimson Publishing as an advertising manager.
 He became online commercial manager for Caspian Publishing in 2006.
 The following year, he co-founded web publishing company Point and Fire.